recryptproject/qtum-docker/dev/README.md

 # Quickstart

-This Dockerfile trace the latest dev version of qtum.
+This Dockerfile trace the latest dev version of recrypt.

 ## Get docker image